okunator/Dippa/README.md

 ##  Instructions for running the experiments
 1. Download the data
-2. Run notebooks or the runner scripts
+2. Run an experiment
-    1. Convert the data that you downloaded. `src/convert_raw_data.py` script or `1_Convert_downloaded_data.ipynb`
+    1. Convert the data that you downloaded. `src/convert_raw_data.py`
     2. Modify the parameters in the config file. `src/conf/config.py`
-    3. Extract or just save tiles/patches from the images you just downloaded and save them to hdf5 format or numpy files. `2_Create_databases.ipynb` or `src/write_patches.py`
+    3. Extract patches from the downloaded images and save them to hdf5 or numpy files. `src/write_patches.py`
-    4. Train a model. `3_Train_model.ipynb` or `src/train.py`
+    4. Train a model with the extracted patches.  `src/train.py`
-    5. Infer and benchmark. `4_Infer_and_benchmark.ipynb` or `infer.py`
+    5. Infer post process and benchmark.  `src/infer.py`
+    6. Optionally you can the notebooks in `notebooks/` which do the exact same.

 ## Instructions for downloading the datasets
 1. Download the datsets from the links below
-2. Move the downloaded zip files or extract the contents of the zip files to the corresponding folders in `datasets/` folder
+2. Move the downloaded zips or extract the zips to the corresponding folders in `datasets/`
 3. Move to `Part 2` in the instructions above

 #### Data download links: